-This month, the first wave of deliveries – totaling more than one million cans – will be delivered to 150 fire departments across 38 states to help ensure local volunteer fire departments have resources they need to prepare for the demanding wildfire season.
+Over the summer, the first wave of deliveries – totaling more than one million cans – were delivered to 150 fire departments across 38 states to help ensure local volunteer fire departments had resources they need to prepare for the demanding wildfire season.
 An additional 42,000 cans were also delivered to 10 departments that were in declared emergencies from surging wildfires in the west.

 “We are proud to partner with the National Volunteer Fire Council and deeply appreciate the critical importance of the volunteer fire service – those who selflessly volunteer to protect their communities when they need it most,” said Adam Warrington, Vice President of Better World at Anheuser-Busch.
 “Through our emergency drinking water program, we are able to utilize our production and distribution capabilities to provide necessary resources for members of the volunteer fire service.
 Alongside our wholesaler network, we will also continue to highlight the efforts and sacrifices of our nation’s brave firefighters.”

 Anheuser-Busch teamed up with the NVFC in April 2019 to expand their disaster relief emergency drinking water program to provide critical hydration to our nation’s volunteer fire service.